Anouk Taggenbrock

 Anouk Taggenbrock (born 13 August 1994) is a 2.5 disability class Dutch wheelchair basketball player and a member of the Netherlands women's national wheelchair basketball team.
 She won the gold medal at the 2020 Summer Paralympics, with the national team.

-Life
+Personal life

 When she was 13 years old she received a spinal cord infection that resulted in a spinal cord injury.
 She studied at the University of Applied Sciences Utrecht (Business Administration, Pharmacy).
 After playing wheelchair tennis at elite level, she switched to wheelchair basketball after a Paralympic talent day.